ayunami2000/minehutrouter/README.md

 ## MESSAGE TO MINEHUT

-please do not patch this, becasue it is ENTIRELY harmless and is a lot of fun.
+please do not patch this, becasue it is ENTIRELY harmless (unless you route people to minehut and watch their packets) and is a lot of fun.
 IPs are still masked soooo its basically we are using our own resources... its really not hurting you guys at all!!

 # fard